State College Driving Under Suspension DUI-Related Lawyer

 Penalties Driving Under Suspension DUI-Related

-Many people do not realize the severe penalties associated with Driving Under Suspension when the suspension is DUI-related.
-In many situations, the penalty for Driving Under Suspension is more severe than the initial DUI charge that caused the suspension.
+The penalty for Driving Under Suspension for a prior DUI is more severe than the initial DUI charge that caused the suspension.
 A conviction of driving under suspension DUI-related in violation of section 1543(b)(1) carries a mandatory minimum sentence of:

 If a person is Driving Under Suspension DUI-related and had a blood alcohol concentration of at least .02 percent OR has any amount of a Schedule I drug or non-prescribed Schedule II or III controlled substances, then the person is likely to be charged with Driving Underage suspension under 1543(b)(1.1).
 A conviction of this law carries a mandatory minimum sentence of: